 Techniques derived from FMEA (FMECA, FMEDA)

-that include a criticality analysis of failures to assess the severity of the consequences of a failure related to its probability of occurrence (FMECA), and an analysis of the diagnosability of detected failures (FMEDA);
+that includes a criticality analysis of failures to assess the severity of the consequences of a failure related to its probability of occurrence (FMECA), and an analysis of the diagnosability of detected failures (FMEDA);

 FTA (Fault Tree Analysis)

-technique that allows the calculation of the probability of occurrence of what has been defined as a Top event from the probabilities of the basic events, taking into account how they combine (logical relations And, Or, etc.);
+a technique that allows the calculation of the probability of occurrence of what has been defined as a Top event from the probabilities of the basic events, taking into account how they combine (logical relations And, Or, etc.);

 RBD (Reliability Block Diagram)